-CERVARIX (human papillomavirus bivalent vaccine) is approved for use in females 10 through 25 years of age.
+CERVARIX is approved for use in females 9 through 25 years of age.

-CERVARIX (human papillomavirus bivalent vaccine) does not provide protection against disease due to all HPV types [see Clinical Studies].
+CERVARIX does not provide protection against disease due to all HPV types [see Clinical Studies].

-CERVARIX (human papillomavirus bivalent vaccine) has not been demonstrated to provide protection against disease from vaccine and non-vaccine HPV types to which a woman has previously been exposed through sexual activity [see Clinical Studies].
+CERVARIX has not been demonstrated to provide protection against disease from vaccine and non-vaccine HPV types to which a woman has previously been exposed through sexual activity [see Clinical Studies].

-Females should continue to adhere to recommended cervical cancer screening procedures [see Patient Counseling Information].
+Females should continue to adhere to recommended cervical cancer screening procedures [see PATIENT INFORMATION].

-Vaccination with CERVARIX (human papillomavirus bivalent vaccine) may not result in protection in all vaccine recipients.
+Vaccination with CERVARIX may not result in protection in all vaccine recipients.

 DOSAGE AND ADMINISTRATION

-Shake vial or syringe well before withdrawal and use.
+Shake syringe well before withdrawal and use.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
-CERVARIX (human papillomavirus bivalent vaccine) also should be inspected visually for cracks in the vial or syringe prior to administration.
-If any of these conditions exist, the vaccine should not be administered.
-With thorough agitation, CERVARIX (human papillomavirus bivalent vaccine) is a homogeneous, turbid, white suspension.
-Discard if it appears otherwise.
+If either of these conditions exists, the vaccine should not be administered.
+With thorough agitation, CERVARIX is a homogeneous, turbid, white suspension.
+Do not administer if it appears otherwise.